The-Good-Penguin/meta-morello/README.md

 Linux kernel for the Morello System Development Platform.
 The layers are using what was done at [1] in ARM's proprietary build system and this was used as the starting point.

-Use https://github.com/The-Good-Penguin/morello-manifest to get all required dependencies or use the provided KAS scripts.
+Use https://github.com/The-Good-Penguin/morello-manifest to get all required dependencies or use the provided kas scripts.

 Booting the hardware
 --------------------